SemanticMediaWiki/SemanticMediaWiki/README.md

 list at
 http://sourceforge.net/mailarchive/forum.php?forum_name=semediawiki-user.

-Bugs should be filed at MediaZilla, http://bugzilla.wikimedia.org/.
+Bugs should be filed at [Bugzilla](http://bugzilla.wikimedia.org/).
 (Mark product as MediaWiki extensions and Component as Semantic MediaWiki)

 People who want to contribute work to the project should subscribe to